karafka/karafka/CONTRIBUTING.md

 - **Community**: presenting the project at meetups, organizing a dedicated meetup for the local community, ...
 - **Code**: take a look at the [open issues](issues).
 Even if you can't write code, commenting on them, showing that you care about a given issue matters.
 It helps us triage them.

-## Your First Contribution

-Working on your first Pull Request?
-You can learn how from this *free* series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).

 ## Submitting code

 Any code change should be submitted as a pull request.
 The description should explain what the code does and give steps to execute it.
 The pull request should also contain tests.